spectrochempy/spectrochempy/docs/gettingstarted/install/install_docker.rst

 Go to you browser and paste ``http://127.0.0.1:8888/lab?token=45bf716d7cf02f1b7157448de04db163df5e80eb78920004`` in the address bar to display the application interface.
-It your port binding is different, for exemple ``-p 10000:8888``, then you will have to change this address to:
+It your port binding is different, for example ``-p 10000:8888``, then you will have to change this address to:
 ``http://127.0.0.1:10000/lab?token=45bf716d7cf02f1b7157448de04db163df5e80eb78920004``.
 The token string is necessary for security reason, but can be replaced by a password.